Wildlife Detective – Do you know this creature?

 Mammals of Venus Bay

 The list of mammals that are or may well be in our district is quite long and diverse and includes both native and introduced species.
-Read more about the mammals of Venus Bay (PDF)
+Read more about Mammals of the Venus Bay Peninsula (PDF)

 Notes on Small Native Animals